 Similarly, the curve of a rope hanging between two poles can be determined using a hyperbolic function.
 Since all these functions are directly available in the math module, it makes it very easy to create little programs that perform all these tasks.

 I hope you enjoyed this tutorial.
-If you have any questions, let me know in the comments.
+If you have any questions, let me know on the forum.